-Tim is Chief Executive, Development and co-founder of the Award winning Eden Project near St Austell in Cornwall.
-Eden began as a dream in 1995 and opened its doors to the public in 2000, since when over 13 million people have come to see what was once a sterile pit turned into a cradle of life containing world-class horticulture and startling architecture symbolic of human endeavour.
+Sir Tim is Executive Chairman, Eden Regeneration Ltd, and co-founder of the award-winning Eden Project near St Austell in Cornwall.
+Eden began as a dream in 1995 and opened its doors to the public in 2000, since when over 15 million people have come to see what was once a sterile pit turned into a cradle of life containing world-class horticulture and startling architecture symbolic of human endeavour.
 Eden has contributed over £1 billion into the Cornish economy.
 Eden is proud of its success in changing people’s perception of the potential for and the application of science, by communicating and interpreting scientific concepts through the use of art, drama and storytelling as well as living up to its mission to take a pivotal role in local regeneration.
 It demonstrates once and for all that sustainability is not about sandals and nut cutlets, it is about good business practice and the citizenship values of the future.

-In 2011 Tim was given a special award at the Ernst & Young Entrepreneur of the Year Awards, which recognises the contribution of people who inspire others with their vision, leadership and achievement.
-Tim has taken part in a quantity of television and radio programmes and has been the subject of ‘This is Your Life’ and a guest on ‘Desert Island Discs’.
-He is a regular speaker at conferences, dinners, Awards Ceremonies and other events.
-Tim is the author of books about both Heligan and Eden and he has contributed to publications on a wide variety of subjects.
+In 2011 Sir Tim was given a special award at the Ernst & Young Entrepreneur of the Year Awards, which recognises the contribution of people who inspire others with their vision, leadership and achievement.
+Sir Tim has taken part in a quantity of television and radio programmes and has been the subject of ‘This is Your Life’ and a guest on ‘Desert Island Discs’.
+He is a regular speaker at conferences, dinners, awards ceremonies and other events.
+Sir Tim is the author of books about both Heligan and Eden and he has contributed to publications on a wide variety of subjects.
 He lives in Lostwithiel, Cornwall and in his free time he enjoys reading, film, music and art.

 Tony was part of the Development Team from 1996 but joined Eden full time in September 2000 and was appointed Foundation Director in October 2001.